an intimate look at modern-day new york from ari marcopoulos

 "I'm more into what I did last week than what I did last year," states photographer Ari Marcopoulos.
 He is always moving, never looking back, searching for a perfect moment, a perpetual moment machine persistently investigating the world around him, more-often-than-not through the lens of his camera.
 Emigrating to New York from Holland in the early 80s, where he has mainly been based ever since, his photography is woven into the culture and documentation of that ever mutating and influential city.

 The early part of his career was spent assisting both Andy Warhol and Irving Penn.
 From then, portraiture became his raison d'etre.
-Recording scenes, outsiders, artists and celebrities and the landscape around him; often identified by a glowing time code in the corner of the picture, his raw, natural snapshot style explicitly captures his instant observations.
-Amongst these, creating intimate portraits at extraordinary points in sub-cultural history; from Basquiat sitting in the bath, through to his documentation of the Beastie Boys writing, recording and touring between Check Your Head and Ill Communication (collected as Pass The Mic 1991-1996), and photographing Spike Lee on the set of Do the Right Thing.
-Numerous books, photocopied 'zines, catalogues, prints and exhibitions have established him, and he wonders with a laugh if there was anyone in the world who could possibly own all of his published work.
+Recording scenes, outsiders, artists, celebrities, and the landscape around him — often identified by a glowing time code in the corner of the picture — his raw, natural snapshot style explicitly captures his instant observations.
+Amongst these are intimate portraits created at extraordinary points in sub-cultural history: snapping Basquiat sitting in the bath; his documentation of the Beastie Boys writing, recording and touring between Check Your Head and Ill Communication (collected as Pass The Mic 1991-1996); and photographing Spike Lee on the set of Do the Right Thing.
+Numerous books, photocopied zines, catalogues, prints, and exhibitions have established him; he wonders with a laugh if there was anyone in the world who could possibly own all of his published work.

 A pivotal moment came when a gang of skateboarders caught his eye while cycling under the Brooklyn Bridge in the early 90s.
 Down by the legendary Brooklyn Banks skate spot he found a way to connect with these kids through a friend who knew skateboarder Jeff Pang.
 The doors opened, and he began capturing this movement, which would turn out to be a watershed in New York's history.
 This was around 93/94 and the same time Larry Clark was also beginning to film Kids.
 Ari's portraits of the late Harold Hunter and Justin Pierce are amongst some of his most iconic, and have become an inextricable part of streetwear label Supreme's DNA.